 Cooper filed a complaint in the Delaware Chancery Court, saying Apollo was delaying settling issues with some of its labour from the United Steel Workers (USW) union, who have asked that new agreements be drawn up between them and the Indian company before concluding the deal.

 Apollo is aiming to gain a foothold in China and the United States -- the two biggest auto markets -- through the pending acquisition.
-But the deal is being opposed by workers at Cooper's joint venture in China, and has run into further trouble over demands made by the U.S. labor union.
+But the deal is being opposed by workers at Cooper's joint venture in China, and has run into further trouble over demands made by the U.S. labour union.

 "We have been working diligently to assist Cooper in resolving its outstanding issues with the United Steel Workers," Apollo said.
 "We look forward to closing as expeditiously as possible once we reach agreement with the USW and complete the marketing of our financing," it added.